efredericks/CloudAppsDev/_posts/2020-12-26-introduction.md

 ---
 title: Introduction
 tags: page
-excerpt: Introduction to CIS680 and Google Cloud.
+#excerpt: Introduction to CIS680 and Google Cloud.
 ---

+This module covers everything you need to know to get up and running with Google Cloud for this class.

 * Module videos: